ohmyzsh/ohmyzsh/plugins/lando/README.md

 | `yarn`  | `lando yarn`  |

 #### How It Works:
 This plugin removes the requirement to type `lando` before a command.
-It prepends 'lando' for commands executed in the same directory as a .lando.yml config file, but preserves the use of non-lando commands with the same name.
+It utilizes the lando version of supported commands run within directories with the following criteria:
+- The `.lando.yml` file is found in the current directory or any parent directory within `$LANDO_ZSH_SITES`.
+- The current directory is within `$LANDO_ZSH_SITES_DIRECTORY` but is not `$LANDO_ZSH_SITES_DIRECTORY` itself.

 #### Settings:
 - `LANDO_ZSH_SITES_DIREECTORY`: The plugin will stop searching through parents for `CONFIG_FILE` once it hits this directory.